IBM CephaaS CLI

 Set new config values

-command to configure new values for a specific option.
+Use set option with config command to configure new values for a specific option.

-ibmcloud sds config set [option]
+ibmcloud sds config set [url]

-option, the value for the 'url' option is set.
+When set option is used together with url option, the value for the 'url' option is set.

-See example with url
+See example with url option.

 pc@mac ~ % ibmcloud sds config set url http://sds-endpoint.satellite.cloud.ibm.com:33189/v1